ArgonDesign/alogic/doc/interop.md

 # Interoperability with low level HDLs

 The aim of Alogic is not to be a replacement for a lower level HDL.
-There are important design opportunities, which require the use of the precise control and lower abstraction provides by a low level HDL such as Verilog.
+There are important design opportunities which require the precise control and lower abstraction provided by a low level HDL such as Verilog.
 Alogic is designed to be fully and easily interoperable with entities written natively in Verilog.

-Interoperability is achieved through 2 mechanisms:
+Interoperability is achieved through two mechanisms:

-There is a well defined translation of interface signals from Alogic to the target language.
+1. There is a well defined translation of interface signals from Alogic to the target language.
 This allows Alogic generated modules to be easily instantiated in the target language.

-Alogic also provides syntax to include arbitrary target language source text in the generated output.
-This can be used either to write the implementation of an Alogic entity entirely in the target language, relying on the Alogic compiler only to generate the interface signals.
-The same mechanism can also be used to write an Alogic wrapper around a module written in the target language, by simply instantiating the native module in the Alogic wrapper, again relying on the Alogic compiler to generate the interface signals.
+1. Alogic provides syntax to include arbitrary target-language source text in the generated output.
+Therefore, the implementation of an Alogic entity can be written entirely in the target language, relying on the Alogic compiler only to generate the interface signals.
+Alternatively, an Alogic wrapper can be created around a module written in the target language, by simply instantiating the native module in the Alogic wrapper, again relying on the Alogic compiler to generate the interface signals.

-These interoperability mechanisms are described in this chapter.
+These interoperability mechanisms are described one at a time in this chapter.

 ### Translation of interface signals from Alogic to Verilog

 As described in the documentation of [parameters](params.md), Alogic performs parameter specialization, and as a result will never emit a Verilog module which has a parametrized interface.
-This leaves us to have to consider only the mapping of input and output interface ports from Alogic to the target language.
+Therefore the only interface mapping that needs to be considered is input and output ports between Alogic and the target language.

 #### Alogic ports with non-`struct` type